A handy reference book for first aid treatment and emergency care of birds and mammals.

 love4canadageese@gmail.com

-1. LIST OF ANIMAL SANCTUARIES AND WILDLIFE SHELTERS
+2. LIST OF ANIMAL SANCTUARIES AND WILDLIFE SHELTERS

-5. VERY IMPORTANT AND INFORMATIVE ARTICLE: Should you Feed Geese in the Winter?
+3. VERY IMPORTANT AND INFORMATIVE ARTICLE: Should you Feed Geese in the Winter?
 By Lisa Tretiak, Founder of Prairie Wildlife Rehabilitation Centre.

-6. GEESE STRANDED IN THE WINTER: If you're in an area where geese typically migrate south for the winter and you notice geese hanging around after the other geese have migrated, these geese are in trouble.
+4. GEESE STRANDED IN THE WINTER: If you're in an area where geese typically migrate south for the winter and you notice geese hanging around after the other geese have migrated, these geese are in trouble.
 They're not remaining because someone is feeding them.
 They're remaining because they or their mates or children are unable to fly south.
 It's not necessarily a broken wing that can cause them to be grounded.
 Some geese may have lost their primary feathers so they appear to be fine but they're unable to fly.
 Other geese may be ill.
 You need to feed these geese cracked corn, wheat, oats, or barley.
 You can purchase these grains from a feed store (listed under FEED STORES in the yellow pages).
 If you're unable to obtain these grains, wild bird seed containing wheat or corn will do.
 Locate a rehabilitator near you.
 Visit our blog to read about 8 stranded geese and how we rescued them.
 (IMPORTANT: If you see a lone goose hanging out in the spring and he appears to be in good health with no visible wing or other injuries, he is most probably a gander who is watching out for his nesting goose.
 This goose does not need to be captured.)

-7. HOW TO CAPTURE A GOOSE: We encourage you to feed the geese for a week or more to get them to trust you.
+6. HOW TO CATCH A GOOSE: We encourage you to feed the geese for a week or more to get them to trust you.
 It's easier to capture a goose when other geese are present.
 Get a pet carrier (Medium dog carrier) or a cardboard box with holes poked through it, line it with towels, newspapers, etc. Get a friend to help you (if you can get people who can run fast, that will be the best).
 Have someone distract the goose by feeding him away from the water.
 Get him as far away from the water as possible and allow him to feed in peace for 5-10 minutes.
 Once the goose is comfortably feeding, have your friends come around behind him with bedsheets in their hands and circle him.
 If possible, throw the bedsheets over him.
 If he runs, you'll all have to chase him down.
 Chase him toward a fence or some other obstruction (bushes) and don't allow him to run back to the water.
 You must maintain a relentless pace.
 As soon as you get him cornered, throw the sheet over him, then scoop him up gently and place him into the carrier.
 You can place food and water in the carrier.

-9. HOW TO MAKE YOUR OWN GOOSE CROSSING SIGNS
+7. HOW TO MAKE YOUR OWN GOOSE CROSSING SIGNS

 LIST OF RECOMMENDED RESCUERS, REHABILITATORS AND SANCTUARIES IN THE USA: